-ACT and RDT procurement and supply chain management
+RDT and ACT procurement and supply chain management

-Procurement and supply chain management (PSM) is a multi-stage process that aims to ensure that products of the right quality, dosage and price – in this case artemisinin-based combination therapies (ACTs) and malaria rapid diagnostic tests (RDTs) – can be delivered to patients in the right quantities, at the right time and in the right place.
-Every stage in the supply chain is critical to ensuring that this objective can be achieved.
+Procurement and supply chain management (PSM) is a multi-stage process that aims to ensure that products of the right quality, dosage and price – in this case malaria rapid diagnostic tests (RDTs) and artemisinin-based combination therapies (ACTs) and malaria rapid diagnostic tests (RDTs) – can be delivered to patients in the right quantities, at the right time and in the right place.
+Every stage in the supply chain is critical to ensuring that these objectives are achieved.

-Malaria-endemic countries are responsible for ensuring that each of the five stages are completed in a timely manner to ensure that stock disruptions are avoided and that stock is available with adequate shelf-life remaining.
+Malaria-endemic countries are responsible for ensuring that each of the five stages are completed in a timely manner to ensure that stock disruptions of life-saving medicines are avoided and that stock is available with adequate shelf-life remaining.

-There are multiple activities to be undertaken within each of the stages, and bottlenecks often exist which impede effective supply chain management of ACTs and RDTs and result in either stock-outs or overstocking.
+There are multiple activities to be undertaken within each of the stages, and bottlenecks often exist which impede effective supply chain management of RDTs and ACTs and result in either stock-outs or overstocking.

 Most commonly observed bottlenecks in countries